Expert medical and surgical care in Thailand

 How to Reduce Risks Before Ablation

-Ensure anticoagulation is therapeutic for at least three weeks before the procedure — this reduces stroke risk during transseptal access.
+Ensure anticoagulation is therapeutic for at least three weeks before the procedure; this reduces stroke risk during transseptal access.
 A transoesophageal echocardiogram (TOE) may be performed to exclude left atrial thrombus before proceeding.
 Optimise thyroid function, as hyperthyroidism can drive AF independently of electrical triggers.
-Disclose all medications and supplements — some interact with anticoagulants and affect bleeding risk.
+Disclose all medications and supplements, as some interact with anticoagulants and affect bleeding risk.

 What If AF Recurs After Ablation?

 Recurrence within the blanking period (first three months) is common and does not indicate failure.
-Late recurrence after three months affects roughly 20–30% of patients after a single procedure for paroxysmal AF.
+Late recurrence after three months affects a minority of patients after a single procedure for paroxysmal AF.
 The most common cause is reconnection of a previously isolated pulmonary vein.
-A second, targeted procedure to close these gaps is straightforward and raises cumulative success above 85%.
+A second, targeted procedure to close these gaps is straightforward and raises cumulative success.
 Your electrophysiologist will discuss the re-do strategy if recurrence occurs.

 Planning Your Trip to Thailand for AF Ablation